rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 $ mount –t nfs 172.16.1.10:/share /mnt/nfs
 ```

-Automation of the mount can happen at system startup the `/etc/fstab` file:
+Automation of the mount can happen at system startup with the `/etc/fstab` file:

 ```
 $ sudo vim /etc/fstab